ERandrinopoulou/webpage/content/project/CFF/index.md

 Active collaboration with Dr. Rhonda Szczesniak, Department of Pediatrics, University of Cincinnati, Division of Biostatistics & Epidemiology, Cincinnati Children's Hospital Medical Center, Cincinnati, United States and the Cystic Fibrosis Foundation.

 To evaluate analytic approaches to assess changes in FEV1 decline.
-We focus on:
+We focus on

 1) Natural progression of lung function.